 The good news is there is no waiting period in Georgia, which means you can get married as soon as you get your marriage license.
-They also don't have an expiration date, so you can get a license far in advance of your festivities.
+There's no expiration date, so you can get a license far in advance of your festivities.

-“In the state of Georgia marriage licenses don’t expire, so I encourage my couples to go as early as possible to check it off the list,” said Guess.
+“In the state of Georgia, marriage licenses don’t expire, so I encourage my couples to go as early as possible to check it off the list,” Guess says.
 “Some Georgia probate courts have changed to an appointment-only process, and are months out with appointments.
 The metro counties that have walk-ins typically have long lines and wait time, up to two hours.
 So it’s best to get it done on a day when you have nothing planned.”

 Bring Your Documentation

 There are a few items you will need to get a marriage license in Georgia.
 Bring them to your in-person appointment.